Jeansen/cdmn/README.md

 The *overlay* mode simply does what the name already implies.
 It creates an overlay on top of the current terminal.
 This style will not interfere with your terminal output.
 If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

 On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* mode.
-With this style a complete line will be reserved for *cdmn*.
+In this mode a complete line will be reserved for *cdmn*.
 You can switch to this mode with `Meta-h`.

-Each binding can be used to switch modes or to hide and show the gauges in a given mode.
-For instance, if you were in overlay mode you could use `Meta-h` to go to bar mode and then use `Meta-h` repeatedly to toggle the visibility.
-Just try it.
-I hope it will be intuitive.
+Each binding can be used to switch modes or to hide and show cdmn in a given mode.
+For instance, if you were in overlay mode you could use `Meta-h` to go to bar mode and then use `Meta-h` repeatedly to toggle the visibility of cdmn.
+Justtry it!
+It should be fairly intuitive.

 Additional information can be accessed with the `Meta-l` binding.
 At the moment this will only show some simple filesystem information.
 But there are already plans for more ...

-Normally the Meta key maps to the the ALT key.
+Normally the Meta key maps to the ALT key.
 If the bindings do not work, please check your system mappings.

 # How to compile rxvt-unicode